-Born in Utah in 1987, Elizabeth Smart was abducted from her home at age 14 in June 2002.
+Elizabeth Smart was abducted from her home at age 14 in June 2002.
 Held captive by a fanatic named Brian David Mitchell and his wife, Wanda Barzee, Smart was repeatedly raped, drugged and forced to endure religious rituals, until earning her freedom in March 2003.
 She has since become a noted activist and author, launching the Elizabeth Smart Foundation in 2011 and authoring My Story in 2013.

 Elizabeth Ann Smart was born into a devout Mormon family on November 3, 1987, in Salt Lake City, Utah.
 The second of six children of a successful real estate developer and a homemaker, Smart was known as a kind, smart, shy and obedient child.
-Her greatest passion was the harp, which she began playing at the age of 5 and practiced for hours each day.
+Her greatest passion was the harp, which she began playing at the age of five and practiced for hours each day.

 By the time she reached middle school, Smart was sought out to perform as a harpist at local weddings and funerals, and she regularly participated in the annual fall concert at the Capitol rotunda in Salt Lake City.
 Smart was also a skilled equestrienne and distance runner who was training to compete in cross-country racing when she reached high school.
 She attended Bryant Intermediate School, where she was known as an intelligent and diligent student.